AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-03-10-5-things-every-account-manager-should-know-about-development.md

 ### 3. "SMALL" CHANGES ARE NOT ALWAYS SMALL CHANGES.

 A lot of profitability can go out of the window if account teams do not understand this fundamental development issue.
-A change that may seem small can impact things like User Experience (UX), responsive capabilities <!-- The link needs a text -->[http://bit.ly/1fgnCp0](http://bit.ly/1fgnCp0) or other timeline issues.
+A change that may seem small can impact things like User Experience (UX), [responsive capabilities](https://web.archive.org/web/20150416062954/http://johnsteinmetz.net/responsive-design-alternative-content-is-important/#close) or other timeline issues.
 Even the smallest text change can have implications that you might not understand.
 Be mindful of that and check with development before making what seem to be quick fixes.

 ### 4. THERE ARE A NUMBER OF DIFFERENT WAYS TO MANAGE A PROJECT.